Is heel pain limiting your travel plans?

 I DO NOT recommend buying crazy contraptions via the internet.
 Different methods do work for different people, but there is a good chance that it will be a waste of money.

-The first general practitioner I consulted recommended the Strassburg Sock, which holds the foot in a flexed position while you sleep, keeping the plantar fascia stretched.
+The family doctor who diagnosed my plantar fasciitis recommended the Strassburg Sock, which holds the foot in a flexed position while you sleep, keeping the plantar fascia stretched.
 For me, it was uncomfortable, and did not help my plantar fasciitis at all.
-My podiatrist says that’s a common experience.

 When to consult a doctor